Step 4: Run (Part 1)#

 "category": "Travel & Entertainment" }'

-Unlike the POST request to http://localhost:8080/api/expenses/create, the PUT request to http://localhost:8080/api/expenses/update either:
+Unlike the POST request to http://localhost:8080/api/expenses/create (which uses the .create() method), the PUT request to http://localhost:8080/api/expenses/update (which uses the .update() method) can either:

-• Updates an existing resource, or
+• Update an existing resource, or

 curl -X PUT http://localhost:8080/api/expenses/update \